sahibhussain/NetworkManager/README.md

-# Network
+# NetworkManager
 A pure Swift library to perform all network functions with ease

 ## Overview

-Network is a lightweight, Swift-native networking library designed to simplify HTTP requests and API interactions in iOS applications.
+NetworkManager is a lightweight, Swift-native networking library designed to simplify HTTP requests and API interactions in iOS applications.
 Built with modern Swift principles, it provides a clean, intuitive interface for common networking operations while maintaining flexibility for advanced use cases.

 Key features:
 - Simple, singleton-based API for quick setup